bcpeinhardt/learn_otp_with_gleam/README.md

 # Learn OTP w/Gleam

 Hello!
 I'm Ben, a software engineer who's fond of the [Gleam programming language](https://gleam.run/) interested in learning OTP.
-Gleam is staically typed, has great tooling, and an even better community.
+Gleam is statically typed, has great tooling, and an even better community.

 Gleam has a package for using the OTP framework, called `gleam_otp`.
 It also has a package for more fundamental Erlang specific concepts, `gleam_erlang`.